-- As a result, performance for the quarter was driven by coupon income, credit spread contraction and a small contribution from overlay strategies
+- Fund performance was impacted by wider credit spreads, which overwhelmed coupon income and a positive contribution from overlay strategies

 ^ Inception date for ECOR was 22 November 2019 and inception date for the underlying Daintree Core Income Trust was 1 July 2017.
 Excess Return since inception is measured on the Daintree Trust.
 Performance shown above are net of fees.
 To give a long-term view of the fund performance in the asset class, we have shown the returns of the Daintree Core Income Trust.
 The Trust has identical investments.
 Fund returns are calculated using net asset value per unit of the underlying fund at the start and end of the specified period and do not reflect the brokerage or the bid/ask spread that investors incur when buying and selling units on the exchange.
 Past performance is not a reliable indicator of future performance